-- Disconnected sessions remain on the server for a maximum of 1 minute. - Idle sessions remain on the server for a maximum of 30 minutes. - Sessions idle for more than 30 minutes are automatically reset. - Active sessions are not affected. - What should you do?
+- Disconnected sessions remain on the server for a maximum of 1 minute. - Idle sessions remain on the server for a maximum of 30 minutes. - Sessions idle for more than 30 minutes are automatically reset. - Active sessions are not affected.

 To answer, configure the appropriate option or options in the dialog box.